juji-io/datalevin/doc/search.md

 posting document ids as the candidates.
 We loop over this list of candidate documents, for each document, check if it appears in the inverted lists of subsequent terms (ordered by document frequency).
 For each appearance, we accumulate the matching score using our weighting scheme.
-During the process, we prune the candidates who are not going to appear in all `n` inverted lists;
-The pruned document ids along with their number of existing appearances are put into a backup candidates map.
+When `n` appearances is found for a document, it is removed from candidates and added to the results, which is a priority queue with relevance score as the priority.
+During the process, we prune the candidates who are not going to appear in all `n` inverted lists; The pruned document ids along with their number of existing appearances are put into a backup candidates map.

 If all candidates are exhausted and user still requests more results, the document ids of the second rarest query term are added to backup candidates map, which is then promoted to the candidates and are checked against the remaining terms to ensure the candidates appear in `n-1` inverted lists.
 If user keeps asking for more results, the process continues until there is no inverted list remaining to be checked against.
 Essentially, this search algorithm processes documents in the order of the number of query terms they contains.
 First those contain all `n` query terms, then `n-1` terms, then `n-2`, and so on.

 The query processing workflow is implemented as Clojure transducers, and the results are wrapped in the `sequence` function, which performs the calculations incrementally and on demand.

 [1] Garbe, W. SymSpell algorithm https://wolfgarbe.medium.com/1000x-faster-spelling-correction-algorithm-2012-8701fcd87a5f